 Prior to starting my PhD, I completed my MA and BA in English at the University of Hull.
 In 2014 I also gained a Post-graduate Certificate in Education from the University of Huddersfield.

-21st century young adult fiction
+- Twenty-first century young adult fiction

-Medical humanities and contemporary fiction
+- medical humanities and contemporary fiction

-Contemporary mental health life writing
+- contemporary mental health life writing

-Representations of disability and mental health for a young adult reader
+- representations of disability and mental health for a young adult reader

 - MA: English, University of Hull (Distinction)